Mr0Wido/bff-subdomains/README.md

 -h | --help | Show this help message and exit.
 -u | --url | Domain name to scan.
 This argument is required.
 -bfs | --bruteforce_scan | Bruteforcing with specific wordlists using Gobuster.
 This argument is optional and can take multiple values.
 If not provided, all available wordlists will be used.
--os | --out_of_scope | Out-of-scope domains file path.
-This argument is required.

 ### Requirments
 ```